dswd/zvault/README.md

 This is the information on the last backup run for `/home`.
-The total data in that backup is 53.6 GiB of which 2.4 GiB have been detected to have changed by comparing file dates to the last backup.
+The total data in that backup is 53.6 GiB of which 2.4 GiB have been detected to have changed by comparing file dates and sizes to the last backup.
 Of those changed files, deduplication reduced the data to 50.8 MiB and compression reduced this to 8.9 MiB.
 The whole backup run took less than 2 minutes.

     $> zvault info ::system/2017-06-19
     Date: Mon, 19 Jun 2017 00:00:01 +0200